-Passengers face major rail disruption
+ScotRail apologises for train disruption

-ScotRail said services to and from the station's high level were disrupted.
+Services to and from the station's high level were affected.

-The train company has apologised after services ground to a halt at about 21:15 on Saturday.
+Ten trains travelling on high level routes lost power at about 21:15 on Saturday and passengers had to wait to be led to safety by ScotRail staff.

-Ten trains travelling on high level routes lost power and passengers had to wait to be led to safety by ScotRail staff.
+The train company said it was now almost back to running a full service, after knock-on disruption on Sunday.

-Some passengers, commenting on social media, said that they had been stuck on trains for several hours and had to be helped off by engineers with ladders.
+Some passengers, commenting on social media, said that they had been stuck on trains for several hours on Saturday night and had to be helped off by engineers with ladders.

 ScotRail said all passengers were removed from the affected trains by 00:45.